thatonecodes/free-proxy-list/README.md

 ## 🔄 Updates

-Proxy lists are automatically updated every 5 minutes to ensure freshness and reliability.
+Proxy lists are automatically updated every hourly to ensure freshness and reliability.

 ## 📊 Proxy Formats